gto76/python-cheatsheet/README.md

 ### ABC Sequence
 * **It's a richer interface than the basic sequence that also requires just getitem() and len().**
 * **Extending it generates iter(), contains(), reversed(), index() and count() special methods.**
 * **Unlike `'abc.Iterable'` and `'abc.Collection'`, it is not a duck type.
-That is why `'issubclass(MySequence, abc.Sequence)'` would return False even if MySequence had all the methods defined.
+That is why exp. `'issubclass(MySequence, abc.Sequence)'` would return False even if MySequence had all the methods defined.
 It however recognizes list, tuple, range, str, bytes, bytearray, array, memoryview and deque, since they are registered as Sequence's virtual subclasses.**
 ```python
 from collections import abc